McJtyMods/Hazardous/docs/datapack.md

   - Hazard sources: data/<namespace>/hazardous/hazardsources/*.json
   - Effect entries: data/<namespace>/hazardous/effectentries/*.json

-Tip: You can define shared EffectEntry records and reference them from HazardTypes (see examples).
+Tip: HazardTypes reference EffectEntry ids (resource locations) defined in the effect entry registry.
 The game validates that sources reference existing hazard types and that the type’s transmission supports the association used by the source.

+How it fits together (mental model):
+1) **Sources** decide when a hazard applies and produce a raw intensity.
+2) **Transmission + falloff** turn distance and weather/LOS rules into a final intensity.
+3) **Exposure** accumulates or decays the value over time.
+4) **Effect entries** read that exposure value and trigger actions.

 ## 1) HazardType JSON